 • Be at least 18 years of age

 That’s it!
-If you’re 18 years old, it’s time to strategize how to ace the Arizona adjuster state exam.
+If you’re 18 years old, it’s time to determine which method of licensing you would like to pursue for your Arizona license.

 How to Become an Insurance Adjuster in 5 Steps